wbuchner/newspaper/README.md

 `RequestErrors` enum was constructed to throw and identify specific api and decoding errors.
 These errors are specific to the Client, however a model could throw their own unique errors for JSON decoding etc, isolating it where the mapping of the error occurred for easier debugging or analytics.

-The Client used `async await` to send a simple request to the api and JSON Decodes the response and returns an array of `Articles` to the `ArticlesViewModel`.
+The Client uses `async await` to send a simple request to the api and JSON Decodes the response and returns an array of `Articles` to the `ArticlesViewModel`.
 Why an [Articles], given there model shows Categories I make an assumption here that many catogories could be returned in the response.

 I have included Unit tests for inspection that tests:
 1. Model --> JSON parsing